Sundire/Sundire/README.md

 - 👋 Hi, I’m Desire @Sundire
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Masters degree in Big Data Science
+- 🌱 I’m currently pursuing a Masters degree in Big Data Science
 - 💞️ I’m looking to collaborate on SQL Server, Oracle, PowerBI, Python, R and SQL Azure, etc.
 - 📫 How to reach me on dsundire@yahoo.co.uk